KrishRanglani/GradeSaver/README.md

 # GradeSaver
-Machine Learning Algorithm that scans test and summarizes it
+Machine Learning Algorithm that scans text and summarizes it

 .
 Automatic extraction based on weighting
 This approach treats sentences as ordered sequences and words as ordered sequences within sentences.
 It follows four fundamental steps: